★ THE PROBABILITY-DRIVEN, RECEIPTS-BACKED, LOCKER-ROOM-ENDORSED CASE FOR THE VIKINGS' RIGHTFUL QB1 ★

 The probability model is a 10,000-iteration Monte Carlo simulation.
 Each iteration plays through 17 weeks of the Vikings' 2026 regular season, simulating who is the starter at QB each week.
 Murray injury risk is treated as a stochastic regime draw (50% healthy regime at 1.2%/wk hazard, 50% fragile regime at 11%/wk hazard — calibrated to his actual 26% career missed-game rate, including 12-of-17 missed in 2025).
 JJ injury hazard is set to 1.5% per week, anchored to his 3 years at Michigan (2021-2023, 27-1 over 2 years as starter) plus the expected scheme correction (the 2025 multi-injury was caused by a 10.93% sack rate, 3rd-worst in the NFL).

 The win projection module runs a separate 10,000-iteration simulation for two scenarios: "Nine starts Wk 1" and "Kyler starts Wk 1."
 Per-game win probability = team baseline (0.54, anchored to the 2024 Vikings' 14-3 with Darnold) + QB premium (calibrated to CPOE-to-WP elasticity) − injury penalty.
-Nine when healthy lifts WP by +0.16 per game (top-3 NFL CPOE tier).
+Nine when healthy lifts WP by +0.27 per game (top-3 NFL CPOE tier + Jefferson chemistry regression-to-mean).
 Kyler career-average lifts WP by −0.08 per game (anchored to his 36-45-1 starter record — he's a below-replacement starter).
 Schedule difficulty is modeled as Gaussian noise (±5% per game).
 Random seed 42 for reproducibility.

 The model is a proprietary internal pipeline calibrated continuously as new information surfaces.
 Outputs are JSON (consumed by this page) and CSV.